bobllor/EntraBulker/README.md

 It can generate *ready to use CSV bulk files* or directly *create users in a tenant* via Graph API using a registered application.

-It is a WebView local application built with Python, TypeScript, and JavaScript, to assist administrators in automating user creation with Entra ID.
+It is a WebView desktop application built with Python, TypeScript, and JavaScript, to assist administrators in automating user creation with Entra ID.

 ## Example

-An example input file:
+Below is an example of what an expected report file would look like:

 | Full name | Organization |
 | --- | --- |